TongChia/js-schema/README.md

 [![NpmLicense](https://img.shields.io/npm/l/@tongchia/jsschema.svg)](https://www.npmjs.com/package/@tongchia/jsschema)

 JS Schema validation library, compatible with `json-schema`.
-But not fully complying with `json-schema`,
-It is more suitable for js use, just refer to the json-schema specification, pursues concise and stylish code style, make it reusable as possible.
+It is more suitable for js use, pursues concise and stylish code style, make it reusable as possible.

 QUICK START